mace-cream/slurm-test-env/client.md

 All the above comes from the package `network-manager`.

 Usually the user does not need to modify the configuration file by hand; The GUI program `nm-connection-editor`(comes from package network-manager-gnome) provides a useful interface to edit configuration file of `NetworkManager`.
 Notice that to make the changes appliable.
 We should restart the `NetworkManager` daemon in some cases.

+## DNS local daemon

+The dns is controled by `systemd-resolved` daemon, which reads the configuration file `resolved.conf`.
+There are many files with the same name on the system.
+For example, `/run/systemd/resolve/resolv.conf` is a dynamically generated file.